-Man Who Tossed Boy From Mall Of America Balcony Gets 19-Year Sentence
+Emmanuel Deshawn Aranda Sentenced To 19 Years In Prison For Throwing Boy From Mall Of America Balcony

 “God will judge you someday and I have peace with that,” the boy’s mother said in a statement.
 “I hand it off to him and you will take none of my thoughts ever again.
 I am done with you.”

-According to CBS News, a GoFundMe fundraiser called “Prayers for Landon,” was a success, raising over $1 million by mid-May from over 28,000 donors.
+According to CBS News, a GoFundMe fundraiser called “Prayers for Landon,” was a success, raising over $1 million by mid-May from more than 28,000 donors.
 It was created to help the family pay for extensive surgeries and the rehab that will follow.

 As part of a plea bargain, prosecutors tossed out an aggravated-circumstances component to the charge that could have added another year onto Aranda’s sentence.

-Aranda won’t be eligible for parole for another 12 years, based on time served and if his time in prison includes good behavior.
+Aranda won’t be eligible for parole for 12 years, based on time served and if his time in prison includes good behavior.